 - Heroes Want Redheads: Cass' interactions with Elizabeth are suggestive of a mutual attraction, and Elizabeth is a redhead.

-- Heroic Sacrifice: When their ship is fatally damaged in a terrorist attack, the crew of the Abigail get as far away from the Avalon as they can before the ship explodes, saving the station from destruction.
+- Heroic Sacrifice: When their ship is fatally damaged in a terrorist attack, the crew of the Abigail get as far away from the Avalon as they can before the ship explodes, saving the station from destruction at the cost of their own lives.

 - The medic aboard the Gate Hauler used all her medical supplies to save a critically injured crewmate before succumbing to her own injuries.